-Learning more about the wheel of the year will not only help you feel more in-tune with nature, it will give you rituals to use year-round to connect with yourself and Mother Earth.
-This topic can seem a little overwhelming when getting started so I created a free printable worksheet for you to help lock in all of these useful tidbits of information.
-Keep scrolling for a link to your free copy.
+Learning more about the Wheel of the year will not only help you feel more in-tune with nature, but it will give you rituals to use year-round to connect with yourself and Mother Earth.
+This topic can seem a little overwhelming when getting started, so I will provide you with a quick overview with this post.
+I’ll cover what the Wheel of the Year is, who uses it, how to use it, and some resources, including a free printable of a wheel that I created.
+Keep scrolling to read more and find a link to your free copy.

-The wheel of the year is comprised of eight Sabbats or festivals that occur on or around the same day each year.
-The eight Sabbats are comprised of four solar events, i.e. the Summer Solstice, Winter Solstice, Spring Equinox, and Fall Equinox.
+The Wheel of the year is comprised of eight Sabbats or festivals that occur on or around the same day each year.
+The eight Sabbats include four solar events, i.e., the Summer Solstice, Winter Solstice, Spring Equinox, and Fall Equinox.
 The remaining four festivals are based on seasonal changes and farming.
 Here’s a rundown of the eight Sabbats, what they align with, and their dates:

 Yule: December 21st – January 1st // Winter Solstice

 Imbolc: February 1st // Holiday is known as Candlemas, which signifies the first signs of Spring

 Ostara: March 20th // Spring Equinox (first day of Spring)

 Beltane: April 30th – May 1st // A fire ceremony that signifies the midpoint between Spring and Summer